SAS

 Keldon Johnson

-Johnson produces at an above average rate for a 23-minute workload.
+Johnson produces at an elite rate for a 23-minute workload.

 Every stat, every credit, every cost — per game average